google/styleguide/pyguide.md

 <a id="main"></a>
 ### 3.17 Main

-Even a file meant to be used as an executable should be importable and a mere import should not have the side effect of executing the program's main functionality.
-The main functionality should be in a `main()` function.

 In Python, `pydoc` as well as unit tests require modules to be importable.
-Your code should always check `if __name__ == '__main__'` before executing your main program so that the main program is not executed when the module is imported.
+If a file is meant to be used as an executable, its main functionality should be in a `main()` function, and your code should always check `if __name__ == '__main__'` before executing your main program, so that it is not executed when the module is imported.

 When using [absl](https://github.com/abseil/abseil-py), use `app.run`: